lassilias/Churn-Prediction/Deployment_api/README.md

 5) credentials.csv contains credentials to authenticate in api.

-6) start.sh is a script that create and activate an environment, install requirements python packages and run api.
+6) start.sh is a script that create and activate a python environment, install requirements python packages and run api.